 The Free Geek movement started in Portland, Oregon in 2000, when one man started collecting cast-off computers in the corner of his dining room.
 He planned to fix them and give them to community members who could not afford to buy them.
 It quickly grew from a pile of 6 computers to 20,000 computers.
 Today, there are several independently run Free Geek organizations all over the U.S. and Canada.

 Free Geek Toronto launched in 2009 in the Junction as a completely volunteer-run organization.
-In 2014, our offices moved to the heart of West Queen West and became a social enterprise.
+In 2014, our offices moved to the heart of West Queen West and became an employment social enterprise.
 Today we sell affordable low-cost computers running Open Source Software diverted from the landfill with the help of our staff and volunteers.

 To promote social and economic justice, focusing on marginalized populations in the Greater Toronto area by:

 - Reducing the environmental impact of e-waste through reuse and recycling

 - Increasing access to computing and communications technologies

 - Promoting the use of Free and Open Source Software